 What are the sleeping accommodations?

-Based on your responses to a few simple questions on your registration form, we do our best to place you in a cabin with other compatible Campers: early risers with early risers, late night folx with late night folx, etc. The cabins are nice but “no frills”, and most will find the communal accommodations plenty comfortable for a week-long stay.
+Based on your responses to a few simple questions on your registration form, we do our best to place you in a cabin with other compatible Campers: early risers with early risers, late night folks with late night folks, etc. The cabins are nice but “no frills”, and most will find the communal accommodations plenty comfortable for a week-long stay.
 The fun & camaraderie of living communally for a week is an integral part of a summer camp experience, and many of our Campers find their cabin mates become their most lasting Camp friends.

 How do I get to Camp?